 - Then follow the product installation instructions here.

-This is trial or version to download if you’re considering purchasing Acrobat DC by subscription, via a lower-cost monthly/annual plan.
-Subscribers are entitled to the complete product featureset, including forthcoming new features and improvements on an ongoing (or continuous) basis at no extra charge, along with all product fixes and platform support enhancements.
+This is the trial or version to download if you’re considering purchasing Acrobat DC by subscription, via a lower-cost monthly/annual plan.
+Subscribers are entitled to the complete product featureset, including forthcoming new features and improvements on an ongoing (or “Continuous Track”) basis at no extra charge, along with all product fixes and platform support enhancements.

-Adobe Acrobat DC Pro/Standard (Standalone) – Direct Download Links
+Adobe Acrobat Pro/Standard 2015 (Standalone) – Direct Download Links

-This is trial or version to download if you intend to upgrade or buy Acrobat DC outright, via a traditional (or “classic”) perpetual license.
+This is the trial or version to download if you intend to upgrade or buy Acrobat outright, via a traditional (or “Classic Track”) perpetual license.
 Perpetual customers will get the regular product fixes and platform support enhancements, but don’t receive future new features or upgrades.
 Standalone product users also don’t have access to all the Acrobat DC web, mobile, and cloud-based workflows.

 Note: Before deciding whether to get the subscription or perpetual version of Acrobat DC, you should see this product comparison.